buzzybee/energyAustralia/README.md

 ## Energy Australia Coding Test

-This submission uses node.js, yarn and typescript.
+This submission uses node.js, yarn.
 Please install these prior to running the coding test, instructions are:
   * https://nodejs.org/en/download/
   * https://yarnpkg.com/getting-started/install

+The solution uses typescript, and tests are written using jest.
+All dependencies will be downloaded upon running `yarn install`

 ### Project setup
 ```yarn install```